-Lake Garda: hotels on the lakeshore, a mild climate and a picturesque scenery, Alpine landscape and Mediterranean flair.
-Italy’s largest lake is one of the most popular destinations in Europe.
+Lake Garda: hotels on the lakeshore, a mild climate, picturesque scenery and a stunning Alpine landscape.
+Italy’s largest lake is one of the most popular destinations in Europe for a reason.

-At its narrowest point the lake is flanked by steep mountains, which creates a fjord-like landscape.
-Mountain bikers will find spectacular routes; in places such as Torbole and Arco sportsmen from around the world meet (surfing, kite surfing, climbing); older guests appreciate the hiking trails and idyllic destinations like Limone.
+At its narrowest point the lake is flanked by steep mountains which creates a fjord-like landscape.
+Mountain bikers will find spectacular routes in places such as Torbole and Arco, and sportsmen from around the world can partake in surfing, kite surfing and climbing.
+Older guests appreciate the hiking trails around idyllic destinations like Limone.

-The ridge of Monte Baldo (2218 meters) dominates the eastern lakeshore and makes it a destination for active travellers in summer and in winter.
-(Hobby) botanists appreciate the region’s endemic plant diversity.
-The region around Bardolino is famous for wine and olive-growing whereas Lazise is known for its vast theme parks.
+The ridge of Monte Baldo dominates the eastern lakeshore and makes an excellent destination for active travelers in summer and winter.
+Hobby botanists will appreciate the region’s endemic plant diversity.
+The area around Bardolino is famous for wine and olive-growing, whereas Lazise is known for its theme parks.

-Only 50 kilometers away from the North Shore, the southern Lake Garda provides a very different picture.
-Here the banks of the lake are reminiscent at times of the sea.
-The climate is milder, palm trees and oleander are thriving, long beaches and campsites lakes line the lakefront.
-The peninsula of Sirmione provides an insight into the Roman past and is a popular spa resort.
-Desenzano again is a lively holiday resort.
+Only 50 kilometers from the northern shore, the southern tip of Lake Garda provides a very different landscape.
+Here the banks of the lake are reminiscent of the ocean.
+The climate is milder, palm trees and oleander are thriving, and long beaches and campsites line the lakefront.
+The peninsula of Sirmione provides an insight into the lake’s Roman past and is a popular spa resort.
+Desenzano is another lively resort town.

 Around Salo and Gardone life is luxurious and delightful.
-Villas and noble restaurants amid lush gardens, a stroll through the antique market in Gardone – this is what the Italian residents and guests who appreciate tranquility and leisure enjoy.
+Admire luxury villas, restaurants amid lush gardens and stroll through the antique market in Gardone – this is what the Italian residents and guests who appreciate tranquility and leisure enjoy.

-The largest city on Lake Garda is situated in the south but with 20.000 inhabitants rather a small town.
-Thanks to one of the most beautiful waterfronts, a well-stocked pedestrian area and the lively nightlife however, you will find a lot more people there.
-The city is also worth a visit for its historic sights, that vary in age from the Stone Age to the Middle Ages
+The largest city on Lake Garda is situated in the south, but with only 20.000 inhabitants, it’s a rather small town.
+Thanks to one of the most beautiful waterfronts on the lake, a bustling pedestrian area and lively nightlife, you’ll find plenty to love.
+The town is also worth visiting for its historic sites that date back as far back as the Stone Age.

-On the northern shore of the lake Riva is the tourist center.
-Belonging to Austria once and lying amidst the mountains, it has the character of a Tyrolean holiday resort while exuding urbane Italian charm at the same time.
+On the northern shore of the lake is Riva.
+Once belonging to Austria and lying amidst the mountains, the town has the character of a Tyrolean vacation resort while also exuding urbane Italian charm.
 Visitors will enjoy the castle and the glamourous marina.
-However, there is also another side of Riva – it is also a hotspot for surfers and hosts annual blogger meetings.
+However, there is another side of Riva to discover – it is a hotspot for surfers and hosts annual blogger meetings.

-A destination for locals: Like everywhere Lake Garda will be even more frequented during holiday periods.
-If you have a family you can oftentimes not chose a different time to go on vacation, however, try to avoid going to Lake Garda in mid-August – that’ when the whole of Italy will be on summer break and heading towards Lake Garda for weekend trips.
-If you’re planning to visit main attractions try to go there on weekdays to avoid lining up in queues for hours.
+A destination for locals: Like everywhere else in Italy, Lake Garda will be busy during school vacations.
+If you have a family it can be hard to work around the summer breaks, but try and avoid visiting Lake Garda in mid-August – that’s when the whole of Italy will be descending upon the lake for weekend trips.
+If you’re planning to visit the main attractions, try and visit on weekdays to avoid queueing for hours.

-Chic & stylish: Italians know how to dress well, which will become obvious even at the beach or in supposedly “dress code-free” zones.
-Wearing slippers to the café or in a boutique?
-Unthinkable for many compatriots.
-If you do not want to look like the stereotypical tourist: dress up, learn at least a few Italian phrases and order your coffee in Italian.
-If you are planning a church visit make sure to always cover your shoulders and possibly your knees.
+Chic & stylish: Italians know how to dress well, which will become obvious on the beach or in supposedly “dress code-free” zones.
+Wearing flip flops to the café or in a boutique?
+Unthinkable for many Italians.
+If you want to fit in and not be a stereotypical tourist you should not be afraid to dress up, learn at least a few key phrases and order your coffee in perfect Italian.
+If you’re planning a church visit make sure to always cover your shoulders and possibly your knees.